rockthejvm/rockthejvm-site/src/content/articles/scala-3-extension-methods.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

+This article is for the curious folks going from Scala 2 to Scala 3.

+## Introduction

-This article is for the curious folks going from Scala 2 to Scala 3 - we're going to explore extension methods, one of the most exciting features of the upcoming version of the language.
+We're going to explore extension methods, one of the most exciting features of the upcoming version of the language.

+## Prerequisites

 As for requirements, two major pieces are important: